 The project team utilized a demolition robot to execute various areas of demolition.
-(Kelsey: find and link to video) The demolition robot can handle thick concrete slabs and/or metal safer and faster than our crews.
+The demolition robot can handle thick concrete slabs and/or metal safer and faster than our crews.
 At Pewaukee High School, the demolition robot took out the main stairwell in a couple of hours.

 Student and District Engagement